frankkilcommins/AzureAD-SwaggerHub-UserManagement/README.md

 # AzureAD-SwaggerHub-UserManagement
-This is a sample project to demonstrate methods of managing SwaggerHub users automatically based on Azure AD group memberships via Azure Functions, MS Graph and the SwaggerHub User Management API.
+This is a sample project to demonstrate methods of managing SwaggerHub users automatically based on Azure AD group memberships via Azure Functions, MS Graph, and the SwaggerHub User Management API.

 ![AD to SwaggerHub Provisioning](./AzureAD-to-SwaggerHub.gif)

-Many organizations leverage Azure AD identity & access management for authentication and for controlling what resources/applications employess can access.
+Many organizations leverage Azure AD identity & access management for authentication and for controlling what resources/applications employees can access.
 If your organization uses Azure AD, then it's very likely that your preference (or perhaps even corporate policy) would be to manage SwaggerHub users in the same manner that you do with other applications and thus keeping the ownership close to your identity & access management functions, or perhaps your HR department.

-This reference solution enables you to keep using your existing HR and/or application administration processes by having the administration of SwaggerHub users controlled through your Azure AD tenant.
+This sample solution enables you to keep using your existing HR and/or application administration processes by having the administration of SwaggerHub users controlled through your Azure AD tenant.
 Users will get automatically provisioned or deprovisioned from SwaggerHub based on their assignment to Azure AD groups, thus negating the need to perform user management directly within SwaggerHub itself.

 The benefits are:
 - users on-boarded into your organization, will automatically get access to SwaggerHub assuming the appropriate Azure AD group membership is applied
 - user leaving your organization are automatically removed from SwaggerHub once their group memberships are revoked
+- users moving departments or teams within your organization, will have their SwaggerHub access modified based on the changes in Azure AD group assignments.

 ## Languages and services used
 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)